Legal Services in Qatar

-Qatar is one of the member countries of GCC.
-Due to its vast natural resources of natural gas and oil, Qatar is termed as one of the wealthiest countries in the world.
+Legal Services in Qatar: Qatar is one of the member countries of GCC.
+Due to its vast natural resources of natural gas and oil, Qatar is termed one of the wealthiest countries in the world.
 It has a population of over 2.6 million people with only 13% of the total population being Qatari nationals.
-The other 87% comprises of expatriates from different countries of the world.
+The other 87% comprises expatriates from different countries of the world.

 Qatar is a small country compared to its neighbors.
 Its only close neighbor is Saudi Arabia with the Persian Gulf being on the other side.
 Qatar is comprised of eight municipalities namely:

-Qatar’s official religion is Islam, with sharia law being the basis of the constitution of Qatar, however, in practice both its legal system comprises both sharia law and civil law.
-Most used fields of law in Qatar are:
+Qatar’s official religion is Islam, with sharia law being the basis of the constitution of Qatar, however, in practice both its legal services in Qatar’s system comprise both sharia law and civil law.
+The most used fields of law in Qatar are:

-Family law in Qatar is based on the principals of sharia law.
+Family law in Qatar is based on the principles of sharia law.
 It treats Muslims and non-Muslims living in Qatar under the jurisdiction of sharia law.
-Family lawyers in Qatar are well versed in handling cases of domestic natures.
+Family lawyers in Qatar are well versed in handling cases of domestic nature.
 Be it child custody, divorce, inheritance, or any other dispute.

 Furthermore, a few other laws should be considered, when traveling to Qatar for work or tourism.
 They are:

-Alcohol consumption is partially legal in Qatar, only for non-Muslims.
+- Alcohol consumption is a partially legal service in Qatar, only for non-Muslims.
 It is strictly illegal for a Muslim to consume alcohol in Qatar and is a punishable act.
-The punishment of alcohol consumption for a Muslim could be flogging (beating with a lash) or deportation.
+The punishment for alcohol consumption for a Muslim could be flogging (beating with a lash) or deportation.

 - Our lawyers in Qatar have a vast experience in the fields of law majorly used in Qatar.
 They have served numerous satisfied clients over the years.
 Get in touch with us if you require any assistance in matters of law in Qatar.